Prag8855/aab/content/guides/permanent-residence.md

 If you need a permit to do your job (lawyers, doctors, engineers), you must also bring...

 - [ ] **Occupation practice permit** (*Berufsausübungserlaubnis*)
-    You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
+    You must have all the permits and special qualifications needed for the job.
+For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)

 If you can, you should also bring...